thacherT1D/new-angular-curriculum/10 - Building Apps/50 - Events.md

 Standard: **Build an Angular application with routes (<a href="#">W0044</a>)**

+## Objectives

+By the end of this lesson you will:

+- Be able to prevent default actions

 Angular provides event-handling directives to help us write interactive applications.

 ### ng-click